A Popular Internet Destination Since 1996

 This is a non-commercial Web site.
 I have no sponsors.
 I have no products, subscriptions, or privileged access to sell, only information that is offered freely to everyone.
 The unbiased nature of my suggestions is, in fact, one of the principal reasons for the popularity of One Bag over the years.
 The upkeep of a site such as this is not an inexpensive proposition, however.
 Consequently, I have two associations with outside companies that I thought you should know about:

-(1) Where appropriate, I provide links to Amazon.com and Magellan's for a handful of books and other items that I recommend; it's a convenient way to provide continuously updated price and availability information, and usually displays pictures as well.
+(1) Where appropriate, I provide links to Amazon.com for a handful of books and other items that I recommend; it's a convenient way to provide continuously updated price and availability information, and usually displays pictures as well.
 I receive a small commission on any sales made via such links.

 (2) The main pages of this site incorporate modest displays of what I hope you'll find to be fairly unobtrusive text and graphical advertisements.
 These ads are served by Google, from whom I receive a tiny payment each time someone clicks on one.
 I have no associated affiliation with the companies mentioned, and am generally not in a position to provide advice concerning their particular products or services.